kantega/voog/getting_started.md

 ---

 ### Edge flow
-Voog supports two types of information flow along edges.
-Either a constant flow of dashes or a single object.
-To initate a constant flow set the `speed` property.
-Add a moving object with with `addMovement` command.
+Voog supports two types of information flow along edges: a constant flow of dashes or a single object.
+To initate a constant flow, set the `speed` property.
+To add a moving object, use the `addMovement` command.
 Voog supports the following icons by default: 'dot', 'message' and 'plane'.
 The duration, in seconds, is the time spent moving from node A to B.
 ```
 {
     "setEdges": [